How to Create Your Website with TYPO3 (Brand Examples)

 Releasing Your TYPO3 Website

-Before you go live, follow these important steps to ensure a smooth launch:
+Before going live, follow these important steps to ensure a smooth launch:

-• Test your website on different browsers and devices to check design and functionality.
+• Test your website on different browsers and devices to check the design and functionality.

 • Back up all TYPO3 files and the database.

-• Install the latest security updates and set user permissions carefully.
+• Install the latest security updates and carefully set user permissions.

 • Add analytics tools to track visitors and set up monitoring.